Skip to content

 Irregular Verbs List

-When it comes to learning the English language, remembering all of English’s irregular verb patterns is no small feat.
+Remembering each irregular verb pattern in English grammar is no small feat.
 As you’ll see from the list below, English has a ton of irregular verbs, and they trip up even the best of us.

 Regular vs. irregular verbs

-What’s the difference between regular and irregular verbs in English?
+What’s the difference between a regular and an irregular verb in English?

 Irregular verb patterns

-Irregular verbs can divide into three main classes or kinds:
+Irregular verbs are grouped into three main classes or kinds:

 2. Those with 2 forms in the simple present and past tenses.
 Examples are build/built, buy/bought, catch/caught.

-3. Those with 3 forms, or those that switch from the simple present, simple past and as a past participle.
+3. Those with 3 forms, or those that switch from the simple present, simple past, and past participle.
 Examples are draw (the past tenses are drew and drawn); drink is drank and drunk, and so forth.

 A comprehensive list of irregular verbs in English